brunocodutra/metal/doc/concepts.md

 which means that they do not immediately evaluate when invoked.
 Rather, an [Expression] invoked with some set of arguments is itself a model of [Nullable Value], that is either *nil* or some [Value].
-Therefore, not unlike any other [Nullable Value], one must explicitly name the nested `::type` in order to actually evaluate an [Expression].
+Not unlike any other [Nullable Value], one must explicitly name the nested `::type` in order to actually evaluate an [Expression].
 In general, however, an [Expression] may naturally compute to